zamrokk/JavaCDDDocumentation/README.md

 If the temperature is below, then the client will have its account credited with the redemption agreement amount of the contract, otherwise nothing happens.

-> (Credentials of the Weather service API have been hardcoded and are expired, you can change this value with your own credentials on Bluemix)
+> Credentials of the Weather service API have been hardcoded and are expired, you can change this value with your own credentials on Bluemix.
+Here is the link to create a new instance of the service : [link](https://console.bluemix.net/catalog/services/weather-company-data).
+You need to change **UsernamePasswordCredentials** value on the code below

 ```java
 /**